19-Page Egg Donor Agency WordPress Build in 19 Days — White-Label Delivery for a US Marketing Agency

 How We Did It

 1. Six templates, 19 pages, one build pipeline.
 The agency’s template library carries ten standard templates.
 For this client, six were applied: Homepage (1 page), About Us (1), Service Page (2 — one per audience), Contact Us (1), Blog Lander (1), and Blog (13 posts).
 The remaining four templates in the library — Doctor Page, Default Template, Services Lander, and Testimonials — were provisioned but not used; the client’s sitemap did not call for them.
-Every page was built on its assigned template from the workbook sitemap row.
+The sitemap row in the workbook decided which template each URL inherited, and nothing was assembled outside that mapping.

-2. Spec followed line-for-line — including per-page Hours Estimated.
-The sitemap carried a row-level Hours Estimated value for every URL.
-The homepage received the largest allocation (6h) reflecting its video-heavy layout with an embedded MP4 hero and the scroll-reveal navigation behaviour carried over from the original site.
-The MP4 caused scrolling lag on staging and required compression before the scroll-reveal behaviour matched the original.
+2. Spec followed line-for-line, within the hours we scoped.
+We scoped each URL in the sitemap in hours.
+The homepage took the largest allocation (6h), reflecting its video-heavy layout with an embedded MP4 hero and the scroll-reveal navigation carried over from the original site.
+The MP4 caused scrolling lag on staging and needed compression before the scroll-reveal behaviour matched the original.
 Both service pages carried dedicated allocations for their video backgrounds and conversion-tracking integrations.
-We delivered inside each row’s budget; the aggregate landed at 18h development against an 18h estimate.
+We delivered inside each row’s budget, and the aggregate landed at 18h development against an 18h estimate.

 3. Dual-audience URL migration and per-button conversion tracking.
 The original site’s two service paths used internally inconsistent slugs (/for-donors and /for-donors-1).
 The new build landed them at /egg-donor/ and /parents/ — permanent, clear, distinct.
 We chose shortcode-based button tracking over a dedicated analytics plugin because the agency’s spec required per-audience URL-based tracking within a shared Elementor template.
 Per the technical specification, unique button tracking was wired to each page independently, so the agency’s analytics layer could distinguish donor-path CTA events from intended-parent-path CTA events without overlap.

 4. Blog path migration: 13 posts from /post/ to /blog/.
 The original site organised posts under a flat /post/ path.
-The new build moved each post into a /blog/ subdirectory, preserved original H1 headings and meta data, and confirmed staging URL parity against the original site’s Screaming Frog crawl before handoff.
+The new build moved each post into a /blog/ subdirectory and held onto every original H1 heading and meta value.
+To prove parity, we crawled the original site in Screaming Frog and checked the staging URLs against it before anything went back to the agency.

 5. Two QA loops, closed before launch.
 Issues were tracked in two agency-side backlog tabs.
 The Issues Backlog (22 rows) surfaced after the agency’s own QA pass: meta description corrections on three pages, responsive layout fixes across mobile viewports, blog heading structure corrections, Instagram feed integration, and a set of smaller styling fixes.
 Twenty items closed as Completed; one item remained Info Needed (a menu-behaviour question confirmed to match the original site’s behaviour); one item was deferred to a future SEO budget round.
 The Account Manager’s QA review (2 items — footer sizing and an H1 line-count correction on the egg-donor page) closed at 2/2 Completed.
 The launch checklist covering Design, Functionality, Content, SEO and Analytics, and Responsive columns was signed off in full.

-Shortcode-based button tracking was the discipline that carried the conversion architecture.
+Shortcode-based button tracking is what held the conversion architecture together.
 The spec required per-audience URL-based CTA measurement within a shared Elementor template — a plugin-based approach would have collapsed the two tracking surfaces into one.
 Shortcodes kept /egg-donor/ and /parents/ analytically distinct without diverging the template.

 Operational Integrity at handoff

-QA on this build ran across two categories: conversion-path integrity (per-button tracking IDs confirmed distinct for /egg-donor/ and /parents/, Gravity Forms notification wired to info@signaturedonors.com) and structural fidelity (H1 line-count on /egg-donor/ corrected to single-line, footer sizing brought to spec — both from the Account Manager’s staging review, both closed Completed before handoff).
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+QA ran across two categories: conversion-path integrity (per-button tracking IDs confirmed distinct for /egg-donor/ and /parents/, the Gravity Forms notification routed to the client’s intake inbox) and structural fidelity (H1 line-count on /egg-donor/ fixed to single-line, footer sizing brought to spec — both from the AM’s staging review, closed before handoff).
+Before it reached the agency, Site Checker swept the staging build.
+Our QA approach covers the categories and why we won’t release a site with an open finding.
+Once with the agency, their reviewers went over it on their own stack, dropping findings into the shared backlog for us to clear until sign-off.

 Results